 Blogging about her experiences, a Safari Supper party and another secret (which I purposely choose not to reveal), I cannot wait to read book #3.
 If you haven’t read A Smart Woman’s Guide to Murder and Body on the Island, drop whatever it is you are doing and grab your copies of these books.
 ASAP!

-Many thanks to the lovely Victoria Dowd for agreeing to an interview.
-Like I said before, I am lucky to having gotten a chance to interview you. 🙂
+Many thanks to the lovely Victoria Dowd for agreeing to an interview. 🙂